CyberExplosion/FIDO-WebAuth-SSO-OSS/README.md

 docker compose -f ./docker-compose.yaml -p "keycloak_custom" up
 ```

-Then with your Docker Desktop open, you should see a composed containers with name **"keycloak_custom"** running, with ports forwarded to `8080` and `8443` respectively.
+Then with your Docker Desktop open, you should see a composed container with the name **"keycloak_custom"** running, with ports forwarded to `8080` and `8443` respectively.
 Navigate to https://localhost:8443 to see the Keycloak console.

 ### Credentials
-The default credentials for administrator account is:
+The default credentials for the administrator account are:
 ```
 Username: admin
 Password: admin